 Suggested length of stay: 2-3 nights

-Magnetic Island is a must do.
+Magnetic Island is a must.
 Credit: Tourism and Events Queensland

 The Strand and Castle Hill are not to be missed as places to soak up the Far North Queensland atmosphere, while the incredible Magnetic Island should be on everybody's must-do list.

-Bay hop on 'Maggies'.
+Bay hop on 'Maggie'.
 Credit: Tourism and Events Queensland

-Explore the hinterland on numerous nature walks including the historic Forts Walk and keep an eye out for sleeping koalas.
-Cool off with a swim at any of the island’s pristine bays.
-Hire a jetski or kayak and circumnavigate this stunning marine sanctuary.
+Explore the hinterland on numerous nature hiking trails, including the historic Forts Walk and keep an eye out for sleeping koalas.
+Cool off with a swim at any of the island's pristine bays.
+Hire a jet ski or kayak and circumnavigate this stunning marine sanctuary.

-Escape for an hour or so and discover 20 large scale murals that are hidden in the laneways and alleyways of Townsville.
-Commissioned by the city of Townsville, artists from around Australia and the world have contributed to this living exhibition.
+Escape for an hour or so and discover 20 murals that are hidden in the laneways and alleyways of Townsville.
+Commissioned by the city of Townsville, artists from around the country and the world have contributed to this living exhibition.

-As well as offering vehicle access, Castle Hill provides a number of popular walking tracks and 360-degree views of Townsville from the top.
+As well as offering vehicle access, Castle Hill provides a number of great walks and 360-degree views of Townsville from the top.
 Take your time at sunrise or sunset.

 (via Charters Towers and Hughenden)